Gonzalo Peillat: Argentina career

-He was part of Argentine squad which emerged as runners-up to New Zealand in the final of the 2012 Sultan Azlan Shah Cup.
+He was part of the Argentine squad that emerged as runners-up to New Zealand in the final of the 2012 Sultan Azlan Shah Cup.
 He was included in the Argentine field hockey squad for the 2012 Summer Olympics and he also made his Olympic debut during the 2012 London Olympics.
-He was the top goalscorer for Argentina during the men's field hockey competition during the 2012 Summer Olympics with a tally of four goals and Argentina bowed out of the competition with a tenth place finish.
+He was the top goalscorer for Argentina during the men's field hockey competition during the 2012 Summer Olympics with a tally of four goals and Argentina bowed out of the competition with a tenth-place finish.
 He was the top goalscorer during the 2012 Men's Pan-Am Junior Championship with 15 goals and Argentina eventually won the title by beating Canada in the final.
-He was a key member of the Argentina squad which won the 2013 Men's Pan American Cup and he scored a hat-trick in the final of the competition against Canada and he scored all four goals in the final for Argentina as they won the final 4-0.
+He was a key member of the Argentina squad which won the 2013 Men's Pan American Cup and he scored a hat-trick in the final of the competition against Canada and he scored all four goals in the final for Argentina as they won the final 4–0.
 He was also the top goalscorer for Argentina at the 2013 Men's Hockey Junior World Cup with four goals.
-He was a member of the Argentine sqaud which won the 2013 Men's South American Hockey Championship.
+He was a member of the Argentine squad which won the 2013 Men's South American Hockey Championship.

-He was named in Argentine squad for the 2014 Men's FIH Hockey World Cup and it also marked his maiden FIH Hockey World Cup appearance.
-He was a vital cog of the Argentine hockey team which endured a dream run at the 2014 Men's Hockey World Cup where Argentina secured a third place finish which remains the best ever performance for Argentina to date in a single edition of the FIH Men's Hockey World Cup.
-He scored the only goal for Argentina during their semi-final defeat to Australia 5-1 and Argentina claimed their first ever World Cup medal by defeating England 2-0 in the third place play-off during the 2014 World Cup campaign.
-He ended the 2014 Hockey World Cup on a high note as the top goalscorer of the tournament with 10 goals.
+He was named in the Argentine squad for the 2014 Men's FIH Hockey World Cup and it also marked his maiden FIH Hockey World Cup appearance.
+He was a vital cog of the Argentine hockey team that finished in third place in the 2014 Men's Hockey World Cup, which remains the best ever performance for Argentina to date in a single edition of the FIH Men's Hockey World Cup.
+He scored the only goal for Argentina during their semi-final defeat to Australia 5–1 and Argentina claimed their first ever World Cup medal by defeating England 2–0 in the third place play-off during the 2014 World Cup campaign.
+He ended the 2014 Hockey World Cup as the top goalscorer of the tournament with 10 goals.
 He was part of the Argentina squad which qualified to the quarter-final of the 2014 Men's Hockey Champions Trophy.